siraat-ai-academy/azurex4-cert-bootcamp/README.md

 As he drew closer, he noticed light beams forming letters:
 **“AZ-104: Administrator Associate”** — a certification full of power, purpose, and potential.

 And so he landed.
-Not with fear, but with *halwa in one hand and jalwa in his eyes.*
+Not with fear — but with calm in his heart, and spark in his eyes.*
 This repo is his trail.
 His map.
 His proof that **soft learners can do hard things** — especially when labs are filled with joy, clarity, and good company.

 ---